gedankenlab/Kaleidoglyph-Unshifter/README.md

 ## Problems

-There's one big problem with this (currently hypothetical) plugin: it cannot be done without internal changes to Kaleidoscope (and probably lower-level modules), because there's no way to remove a key from the HID report during the loop hook pass before the HID report is sent to the host.
+There's one big problem with this (currently hypothetical) plugin: it cannot be done without internal changes to Kaleidoglyph (and probably lower-level modules), because there's no way to remove a key from the HID report during the loop hook pass before the HID report is sent to the host.